 There is never a plan.
 I have no idea at the outset how a painting will turn out.
 I move from free-expressive play through many layers of patching and revealing towards the final stages of precise design.
 Often in a trance-like state as I work—when finished—I often have no idea where the painting came from!
 Its meaning usually reveals itself during the process but may not become clear until the end.

-A short video about my art practice and inspiration.
+Click the image below for a short video about my art practice and inspiration.

 SCRAPS, 2021